 If the keys for protection of MBS traffic are not confidentiality protected, an attacker may use the 3GPP network to gain "free access" of MBS services.

-If the keys for protection of MBS traffic are not intergrity or anti-replay protected, the authorisaed users may not be able to acquire the MBS traffic properly.
+If the keys for protection of MBS traffic are not integrity or anti-replay protected, the authorised users may not be able to acquire the MBS traffic properly.

 5.3.3 Potential security requirements

-The distribution of the keys for protection of MBS traffic between the key generator and the UE shall be confidentiality, intergrity and anti-replay protected.
+The distribution of the keys for protection of MBS traffic between the key generator and the UE shall be confidentiality, integrity and anti-replay protected.

 5.X Key issue #X: <Key issue name>